PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 ### UX Rule
 - Shows all triggers of the recurring tasks.
 (Regardless the users)
 - Columns are the same as the open tab.
 Only difference are below:
-  - `Repeat on`: It shows the repeating value of the trigger when new instances will be created.
+  - `Repeats on`: It shows the repeating value of the trigger when new instances will be created.
   - `End Date`: If end date is not available then show `-`.
   - Here triggers has a offset of the `Start Date`.
-So shows the offset of the `Start Date `.
+So shows the offset of the `Start Date`.
   - Responsible, Accountable, Consulted, Informed: It shows the selected families roles.
 In case of multiple roles, roles are sorted in order of - `Director`, `Advisor`,  `I. Director`, `A. Advisor`, `I. Associate`, `C. Managers`, `C. Associate`, `Operations`, `P. Controller`
 - Sorting order of Recurring task trigger:
   - Tasks are primary sorted on alphabetical order of `Family` Name.
 Secondary sorted on alphabetical order of `Entity` name.
-Tertiary sorting on `Section` and fourth sorting on `Repeats on` in order of `Monthly`, `Quartly`, `Semi Annual` & `Yearly`.
+Tertiary sorting on `Section` and fourth sorting on `Repeats on` in order of- `Weekly`, `Semi Monthly`, `Monthly - On Specific Date`, `Monthly - On Specific Day`,  `Quartly`, `Semi Annual` & `Yearly`.
 - On hover, show hover effect and vertmore action at the right side.
   - Vertmore action: `Edit` & `Delete`
 - Shows task triggers count in table header.